 Analysis of Recent National Trends in Medicaid and CHIP Enrollment

-This data note looks at national and state-by-state Medicaid and CHIP enrollment data through April 2020, as states were beginning to experience the health and economic effects of the coronavirus pandemic.
-Data show that after declines in enrollment from December 2017 through December 2019, total enrollment grew to 72.3 million in April, an increase of 0.8 million from March 2020 (1.2%) and 1.2 million from December 2019 (1.7%).
+This data note looks at national and state-by-state Medicaid and CHIP preliminary enrollment data through May 2020, as states were still in the early stages of experiencing the health and economic effects of the coronavirus pandemic.
+Data show that after declines in enrollment from December 2017 through December 2019, total enrollment grew to 73.5 million in May, an increase of 0.8 million from April 2020 (1%) and 2.3 million from February (3.2%), right before the pandemic.
 (Figure 1) These early data suggest that recent increases in enrollment may be reversing previous trends of flat or negative enrollment growth.
 These trends likely reflect changes in the economy (as more people experience income and job loss and become eligible and enroll in Medicaid coverage) and provisions in the Families First Coronavirus Response Act (FFCRA) that require states to ensure continuous coverage to current Medicaid enrollees to access a temporary increase in the Medicaid match rate.
 Because Medicaid enrollment may lag behind increases in unemployment, data for subsequent periods will likely show continued enrollment growth.

 The information is based on Kaiser Family Foundation analysis of the Centers for Medicare and Medicaid Services (CMS) Performance Indicator Project Data.
-Data for April is preliminary.
-Early analysis of Medicaid managed care enrollment data for a subset of states through May 2020 pointed to increased enrollment, but these are the first nationwide data available to begin to assess the early impacts of the pandemic on Medicaid enrollment.
+The preliminary data for May showing upward enrollment trends are consistent with early analysis of Medicaid managed care enrollment data for a subset of states through May 2020 that pointed to increased enrollment.

 Recent data suggest that Medicaid enrollment may be increasing amid the coronavirus pandemic.
-Enrollment from December 2019 through April 2020 (the most recent time period available) increased by 1.2 million or 1.7%.
-Increases in March and April could reflect new enrollment related to changes in the economy and job loss, but also eligibility and enrollment requirements included in the Families First Coronavirus Response Act (FFCRA).
-Under the FFCRA, to be eligible for enhanced federal Medicaid matching funds states must ensure continuous coverage for those enrolled as of March 18, 2020 and cannot make eligibility and enrollment more restrictive than policies in place as of January 2020.
-Preliminary data for the most current month show that all but 5 states reported enrollment increases.
-(Figure 2) States reported larger increases in enrollment for adults (0.9 million or 2.7%) relative to kids (0.3 million or 0.8%).
+Enrollment from February through May 2020 (the most recent time period available) increased by 2.3 million or 3.2%.
+Recent increases could reflect new enrollment related to changes in the economy and job loss, as well as eligibility and enrollment requirements included in the Families First Coronavirus Response Act (FFCRA).
+Under the FFCRA, to be eligible for enhanced federal Medicaid matching funds, states must ensure continuous coverage for those enrolled as of March 18, 2020 and cannot make eligibility and enrollment more restrictive than policies in place as of January 2020.
+Preliminary data show that since February (prior to the pandemic) all but three states experienced increases in enrollment.
+(Figure 2) For the same period (February to May) states reported larger increases in enrollment for adults (1.5 million or 4.3%) relative to kids (0.7 million or 2.0%).
 (Appendix Tables 2 and 3)